rail5/autobuild/README.md

 - Create GitHub/Forgejo release pages for those packages

+- Create a Debian Repository to distribute packages (which can be hosted either via GitHub Pages or local web server)

-- Push those packages to a Debian Repository hosted on GitHub Pages (or similar service)
+- Push those packages to said Debian Repository

 Autobuild is also used to build & distribute itself.